California Solar Financing · PPA Guide · 2026

 What is a solar PPA and how does it work in California? +

 A solar PPA (Power Purchase Agreement) is a contract where a third-party company installs solar panels on your home at no cost to you.
 You agree to purchase the electricity the system produces at a fixed per-kWh rate — typically lower than what PG&E, SCE, SMUD, or Pioneer charges.
 The provider owns the system and handles all maintenance, monitoring, and repairs for the full contract term (typically 20–25 years).
 You just pay for the power at your contracted rate and enjoy the savings from day one.
+For a full comparison of all 9 payment structures available in California in 2026, see the

 Which solar PPA companies operate in California? +

-The main California solar PPA companies we work with are LightReach, GoodLeap, and EnFin.
+LightReach, GoodLeap, and EnFin.
 LightReach is the only one that offers a solar + battery PPA under one agreement — important for NEM 3.0 territory homeowners.
 GoodLeap is one of the most established California solar PPA providers.
 EnFin offers clean, straightforward $0-down terms.
 We also offer a Prepaid Lease — not a PPA but often the stronger financial option.
 We compare all four side by side in every estimate.
-Get your free comparison →

 What is the solar PPA price per kWh in California? +